Agenda

 Clean air innovation and investments for a competitive Europe

-On-stage interview to reflect on the future European competitiveness, and what role clean air plays in this context.
-Although Europe is a world leader in clean tech innovation, this is not (yet) translating into manufacturing superiority for clean tech (despite the size of its domestic market).
-At the same time, investments into cleaner air translate into improved quality of life, which can offer competitive advantages in a global market.
-This session will showcase what kind of innovations and investments – private, public or partnerships – into clean air can boost European competitiveness.
+This moderated panel discussion will reflect on European competitiveness, and what role clean air plays in this context.
+Although Europe is a world leader in clean tech innovation, this is not (yet) translating into manufacturing superiority for clean tech.
+Meanwhile, investments into cleaner air translate into improved quality of life, which can offer competitive advantages in a global market.

 18:00